OctopusDeploy/blog/blog/2020-09/the-octopus-deploy-terraform-provider/index.md

 Both technologies are valuable and they are complementary.
 You can choose to use one or both features depending on your team's needs.
 The biggest difference between the two technologies is scope.
 Infrastructure as code focuses on provisioning and configuring a whole Octopus instance whereas Configuration as Code focuses on automated processes in a project.

-With Configuration as Code, you get a human-readable version of an automated process (deployment and runbook) in Git source-control.
+With **Configuration as Code**, you get a human-readable version of an automated process (deployment and runbook) in Git source-control.
 This brings numerous benefits including capturing history, enabling changes with branches, having a single source of truth and improving the ability to create template configurations than can be cloned.
 This is focused on automated processes in a project.
 It does not allow you to configure other areas of Octopus.

-With Infrastructure as Code, you can provision new Octopus instances as well as configuring existing ones.
+With **Infrastructure as Code**, you can provision new Octopus instances as well as configuring existing ones.
 This covers most of the Octopus system from infrastructure create and manage.
 You also gain numerous benefits from the Terraform ecosystem including consistent for configuring infrastructure as well as apply changes and detecting drift.

 ## Conclusion

-Infrastructure as code using Terraform and the power of a fully functional-based programming language under the hood is an ideal scenario for software-defined infrastructure.
-It gives you the ability to not only automate the work you're doing, but ensure quality and value for everyone using the code.

-We're thrilled to share our Terraform provider and we hope it helps teams manage their Octopus instances in a declarative "Infrastructure as Code" way.
+We're thrilled to share our Terraform provider and we hope it helps teams manage their Octopus instances with a declarative "Infrastructure as Code" approach.